 TIP#21

-Work out a schedule (or get your planner to do) for your big day &
+Work out a schedule (or get your planner to do) for your big day & try to stick to it - avoid paying for overtime fees for waiting limo, photographer or waiters!
+Venues charge also if you stay later than agreed

 TIP#22

-have a few start and finish at different times so that you have them all
+Instead of having all your waiters start and finish at the same time, have a few start and finish at different times so that you have them all at peak time but don't end up paying 20 staff who will have nothing to do!

-For example have a few for set up, welcome drinks until end of
+For example have a few for set up, welcome drinks until end of dinner, another few starting at dinner time until the end and break down.
+You will save yourself a little fortune!

 No comments: